-Based on products & services, the biobanking market has been segmented into equipment, consumables, software, and services.
-Equipment segment is further categorized into sample processing equipment, sample analysis equipment, storage equipment, and sample transport equipment.
-Consumables segment is further categorized into collection consumables, processing consumables, analysis consumables, and storage consumables.
-The services segment is further categorized into sample collection services, sample processing services, sample analysis services, sample storage services, and sample transport services.
-Equipment segment dominated the products & services segment in 2019.
-Several factors such as the increasing number of biobanks globally, increasing technological advancements, and new product launches have played a key role in driving the growth of this segment.
+Based on the product & services, the global market is segmented into equipment, consumables, software, and services in the biobanking market forecast.
+The equipment segment is further sub-segmented into sample processing equipment, sample analysis equipment, storage equipment, and sample transport equipment.
+The consumable segment is sub-segmented into consumables, collection consumables, processing consumables, analysis consumables, and storage consumables.
+Also, the services segment is sub-segmented into sample collection services, sample processing services, sample analysis services, sample storage services, and sample transport services.

 Biobanking Market by Sample Type